failfa-st/fail1/README.md

 ## Credits

-The code and documentation of this project is generated with AI through guidance by a human.
-The code has been adjusted by a human with the help of AI.
+This project is a testament to the incredible potential of human-machine collaboration in software development.
+The code and documentation were generated with the assistance of AI, which was then adjusted and refined by human guidance.
+The generative process implemented by the code demonstrates the power of machine learning models in assisting with the creative process.

-Ideas for new concepts or improvement are made with the help of AI (often without success).
+New concepts or improvements are explored with the help of AI, although the success rate can vary.
+Nonetheless, the project showcases the exciting possibilities that arise from the intersection of human ingenuity and machine intelligence.